-How This Weekend’s Terror Attack in Somalia Is Linked to Poverty
+How the Terror Attack in Somalia’s Capital Is Linked to Poverty

 The Shabab both exploits and worsens poverty.